pbaljet/CPSC-4970/docs/term/2023-spring-a/syllabus.md

 >
 >**Credit Hours:** 3 (DSL.
 45.)
 >
->**Prerequisite:** CPSC 4970

 # Learning Outcomes

 By the end of this course, the student will demonstrate an ability to:

-- Understanding of software composition and execution
+- Understanding of Software Composition Analysis (SCA)
 - How software systems are delivered and managed
 - Impact of compliance and regulations on software requirements
 - Common pitfalls in the security of computer systems, and how to combat them.
 - Apply security testing practices to the software development lifecycle
 - Use industry standard threat detection, notification and response remediate security flaws
-- Understand and assess different attack surface environments such as containers and serverless computing
+- Understand and assess areas of software system vulnerabilities
-- How share security models work in the 3rd party operating environments
+- How shared security models work in the 3rd party operating environments
 - Apply technical material taught in lecture to design secure software development lifecycle

 ## Syllabus Modification